 It is also suggested we ask a health professional to review our prescription medications, as well as any herbal supplements and over-the-counter medications.
 In fact, certain medications and/or drug interactions can cause sleepiness, drowsiness and dizziness, and these can increase our risks of falling.

-In conclusion Although benign in appearance, osteoporosis can have serious consequences in our old age.
+Although benign in appearance, osteoporosis can have serious consequences in our old age.
 But for now, prevention remains the very best weapon to help decrease the harmful effects of this disease in the elderly.
 To truly take advantage of the benefits of prevention however, we must see to it now!

 If you are already suffering from osteoporosis, there are medications that help slow down bone loss.
 When taken with an adequate daily intake of calcium and vitamin D, and in combination with regular adapted physical activity, we can slow down the evolution of this disease and make our bones more resistant.